ksatchit/randomData/notes/LitmusChaos.md

 - Per-experiment minimal RBAC permissions definition
 - Helm3 charts for Litmus Chaos (operator, kubernetes/generic chaos charts)
 - Support for Kubernetes events for chaos experiments
-- Support for admin mode (centralized chaos management)
+- Support for admin mode (centralized chaos management from single namespace)
 - Centralized Hub for chaos experiments
 - Documentation (user & developer guides, integration with other chaos tools)
 - Gitlab e2e pipeline for chaos experiments
 - Define community sync up schedule

 ## Future Plans

+In summary, LitmusChaos project has achieved the milestone of having a basic infrastructure toolset to do chaos engineering on Kubernetes.
+In the short term, the plan is to add chaos monitoring support and many other application chaos charts to chaos hub.
+In the long term, LitmusChaos team wants to work with many projects or applications in the CNCF landscape to integrate Litmus into their chaos engineering or reliability engineering needs.

 #### In-Progress (Near-term)